Ordina-Group/cdc-hands-on/README.md

 For some reading material, have a look at: https://ordina-jworks.github.io/spring/2018/04/28/Spring-Cloud-Contract-meet-Pact.html and https://docs.pact.io

 1. Open the sanda-registration project (producer)
-2. Configure the contracts repository url: ```https://ordina-jworks.github.io/spring/2018/04/28/Spring-Cloud-Contract-meet-Pact.html```
+2. Configure the contracts repository url: ```https://jworks-ordina-pact-broker.herokuapp.com/```
-3. Configure Basic Authentication (username: admin, password: lorceng)
+3. Configure Basic Authentication (ask for credentials)
 4. Set contracts mode to REMOTE
 5. Now you should be able to download contracts and generate tests.
 6. Make sure all the tests pass on the consumer side